Pyrotechnix/neuralNetwork2/README.md

 - Using ReLU activation
 - Using softmax and multiclass cross entropy loss for last layer and cost function
 - Using NumPY for calculations
+- Currently has 1 hidden layer of 100 neurons
+- Should reach benchmark of 95% accuracy on MNIST